Transitioning Sea Farms to Clean Battery Power

 7. Conduct outreach to sea farmers, Extension professionals, and other stakeholders

 TBY will conduct a survey of sea farmers about their portable power consumption needs to identify the greatest needs as well as their interest in adopting the technology.
 Survey results will be collected by TBY and analyzed.
 Results will inform other tasks and prototype designs.
-We will:
+In this task, we did the following:

-1. Determine survey platform and create relevant survey questions
+1. Determined survey platform and create relevant survey questions

-2. Identify survey participants and perform outreach for completion of survey
+2. Identified survey participants and perform outreach for completion of survey

-3. Analyze survey results and create findings report
+3. Analyzed survey results and create findings report

 1. Analysis of baseline and comparable use data gathering for the existing on-farm equipment including an assessment of: